Handbag: 20th century

-When handbags started to become popularized, they were heavily criticized as it was seen as unfeminine.
+When handbags started to become popular, they were criticized as unfeminine.
 In the early 20th century, Sigmund Freud argued that purses were sexually suggestive as the structure of the purse symbolized female genitalia and sexuality.
-Before handbags, pockets were secured inside of a woman's dress which held personal items and retrieving items was done discreetly and modestly.
-Due to handbags being carried in the open, the accessory exposed a woman's personal items.
-Freud compared women retrieving items from their purse as a representation of masturbation.
-According to Freud's argument, women who carried purses openly displayed their sexuality due to the sexual symbolism of the purse.
+Before handbags, pockets were secured inside of a woman's dress, which allowed items to be retrieved discreetly and modestly.
+Because handbags are carried in the open, the accessory exposed a woman's personal items.
+To Freud, a woman retrieving items from her purse was a representation of masturbation.

 As handbags grew into the mainstream in the 20th century, they began to transform from purely practical items to symbols of the wearer's wealth and worth in society.
-The styles, materials, prices, and, most importantly, the brand names of purses and handbags became just as (if not more) valuable than the functionality of the bags themselves.
+The styles, materials, prices, and the brand names of purses and handbags became just as (if not more) valuable than the functionality of the bags themselves.
 Handbags transitioned from being seen as unfeminine, to being seen as specifically feminine and unmasculine.
-While women's bags served as fashion accessories not meant to hold more than a few personal and beauty items (feminine things), men's bags stayed more in the realm of briefcases: square, hard-edged, plain; containing items pertaining to the “man’s world”: business-related items, documents, files, stationery and pens.
-The gendered division between the personal bag and the business bag meets in the middle with the unisex alms purse originating in the Middle Ages meant to carry coins to donate to the church or the poor.
+While women's bags served as fashion accessories meant to hold a few personal and beauty items, men's bags stayed more in the realm of briefcases: square, hard-edged, plain; containing items pertaining to the "man's world": such as business-related items, documents, files, and stationery.
+The gendered division between the personal bag and the business bag met in the middle with the unisex alms purse.
+Originating in the Middle Ages, the alms purse is meant to carry coins to donate to the church or the poor.
 The charitable symbolism of the alms purse later carried over to women's handbags in general; a woman carrying a bag was seen as upper class and therefore potentially using the bag to hold her donations.

 During the 1940s, the rationing of textiles for World War II led to the manufacturing of handbags made in materials like raffia or crocheted from yarn.
 Some women crocheted their own small handbags from commercial patterns during this period.